rwxrob/zet/20210502120622/README.md

 14. Build useful things
 15. Don’t get mad, get busy
 16. Read the fucking manual
+19. “What if everybody did it?”
 17. Give the benefit of the doubt
 18. Remind your body you are human
-19. Ask “What if everybody did it?”

 When I find myself doing the following I know I'm on the path to evil: